 - An incision will be made in your groin near your femoral artery.
 Another incision will be made in your abdomen near your aorta.
-If your own vein will be used as the graft, an incision will be made in your lower leg or arm and a vein will be removed.
+Your surgeon may remove a vein from your arm or leg to use as the graft.

-- One end of a graft is sewn to your aorta just above the blockage.
+- One end of a graft will be sewn to your aorta just above the blockage.
 The other end will be sewn to the femoral artery below the blockage.
 Blood will then flow through the graft and around the blocked area.
 Your incisions will be closed with stitches or staples.

 After your surgery: